-Make sure you're on the list or check your school's web page regularly for updates.
+Make sure you're on your school's mailing list, or check the school's web page regularly for updates.
 Sign up for as many events as possible; even if you're shy, you'll find adapting a lot easier if you jump in with both feet!

 Homesickness usually hits when you have time to spare, so try to plan your move for a few days before orientation.

-This will give you time to settle in, tour the campus to find your classes, introduce yourself to others and to just hang out.
+This will give you time to settle in, tour the campus to find your classes, introduce yourself to others, and just hang out.
 On the other hand, some people might want a longer period of time to themselves to settle in.
 You decide what's best.

 Before you move, check out the clubs and activities that your school offers.

-Say goodbye to favorite spots even though you'll be back to visit now and again.
-Just take your time to savor the moment, but also to reflect on all the great new adventures you're going to have, the new haunts that you'll be calling your own and the new friends you're going to meet.
+Say goodbye to favorite spots—even though you'll be back to visit now and again.
+Just take your time to savor the moment but also to reflect on all the great new adventures you're going to have, the new haunts that you'll be calling your own, and the new friends you're going to meet.

 Stay in Touch